Let’s face it. There are all sorts of monitoring tools in place, and yet downtimes and errors are a significant source of business worries.

 Having a suite of such tests set up and run regularly allows you to answer the following critical questions at all times:

-- Has any recent code change broken some part of customer experience?
+Has any recent code change broken some part of the customer experience?

 Your list can vary, but once you’ve set up Synthetic Monitoring, you’re able to have 100% confidence in your system at all times.
 It’s hard to oversell Synthetic Monitoring, but once you’ve had it set up and running, you’ll begin to wonder how you ever managed without it!